top of page

 The trail followed the western shoreline, gradually increasing in elevation.

 Early morning clouds hung over the valleys and lakes.
-Time to make some noise to let the bears know we're coming.
+Time to make some noise t to avoid surprising any bears.
+The combination of beauty and 'bear country elements' is exactly why extra awareness and bear spray is essential.

 Grinnell Glacier Hike glacier national park